 Manual Actions.
 Very rarely you will get a ‘spam penalty’, but likely never.
 This is Google’s way of saying “You did something wrong” and are going to potentially be de-indexed – meaning you won’t show up on the SERP’s, ever.
 Game-changer and to be avoided!
 So you need to know how to reverse this, so it’s best to mail a webmaster…

 Anything else.
-That said, most of this (GSC) should be handled by someone else, so I won’t digress into the nitty gritty here.
+That said, most of this (GSC) should be handled by an SEO expert, so I won’t digress into the nitty gritty here.
+Reach out for any specific help.

 General Website Terms